ZackClements/CampusCrowd/README.md

 ﻿This
 application
-will
-use
+uses
 NodeJS and npm.
 Please
 install
-it
 by
 visiting
 https://nodejs.org/en/download/

+-

-After installation, to run the application clone the repository and step into the root directory, run the following commands:
+After installation, step into the local directory and run the following commands one time to set up the application:

-npm install (one time)
+npm install

-npm install -g nodemon (one time)
+npm install -g nodemon (optional, allows for easier testing)

+-

+To run the application (from within the local directory) run the following command:

 nodemon app (or) node app